 Applying to RCTC

 There are many pathways that students can take to enroll at RCTC.
 We offer general admission, transfer admission, international admission, and Post-Secondary Enrollment Options for high school.
-To learn more about each option, you can click on the links below.

 Each option has slightly different requirements, but the online application for all students is FREE.
 Students who have NEVER applied or enrolled at a Minnesota State College or University will have to create an account.
 This account will generate a “starID,” which is their system identification.
 The starID will follow them to any Minnesota State College and University.